 URE should continue with its work on advancing the project toward construction of facilities and installation of wellfields.
-The pre-mining development and capital costs to construct facilities and install wellfields, included in Table 15, are estimated to be \$33.1 million.
-For the purpose of the economic analysis included in this Report, these activities and related costs are assumed to occur in 2025 and 2026.
+The pre-mining development and capital costs to construct facilities and install wellfields, included in Table 15, are estimated to be \$33.7 million.
+These activities and related costs are expected to occur in years -1 and 1.
 The costs for construction design and management are included in this amount.